Freedomland U.S.A.: Areas and attractions

 Under Wood's leadership, Freedomland's designers created a history-themed concept, divided into seven themed areas based on the history of the United States.
-Each section featured attractions, shops, and restaurants that fit with the theme of that section.
-The property layout was arranged in the shape of a large map of the contiguous United States and designed like a movie set.
+Each section featured attractions, shops, and restaurants fitting that section's theme.
+The layout resembled a large map of the contiguous United States and was designed like a movie set.
 As guests entered from the parking lot, they walked into Little Old New York of the 1890s.
 Baychester Avenue and the New England Thruway at the park's western edge approximately represented Freedomland's border with Canada.
 The designers added decor such as vintage building advertisements and a night-lighting system.
 Freedomland's attractions on opening day were significantly different from what had originally been planned.
 Of the 16 areas and attractions announced in an August 1959 press release, 12 were operating on opening day, some of which were themed to a completely different time span than in the original plan.
-As conceived, the park also focused on history from a narrow time span, between roughly 1850 and 1900, rather than a larger time span.
+As conceived, the park also focused on history from a narrow era, between roughly 1850 and 1900, rather than a larger period.

 The park could accommodate up to 32,000 visitors at once or 90,000 visitors per day.
 The premises included 8 mi of navigable waterways and lakes, 10,000 newly planted trees, more than 18 restaurants and snack bars, and parking for 7,200 cars for guests and 1,800 for employees.
 The park also included 35,000 shrubs.
 Freedomland's operators also acquired 80 burros, 200 horses, six stagecoaches, canoes, and saddles to make the park seem more realistic.
 At Freedomland's opening, there were 41 attractions, as well as performances reenacted by over 2,000 cast members.
 The park also had its own fire department, as well as a dedicated police department with 110 officers.
+Performance programs were designed to be interactive: for instance, children were enlisted to participate in fighting a reenacted Great Chicago Fire.
 Freedomland hosted a competition for its official hostess, "Miss Freedomland", every season; according to the New York Amsterdam News, these hostesses "have gone on to lucrative careers in fashion and television modeling".

-The programs were designed to be interactive: for instance, children were enlisted to participate in fighting a reenacted Great Chicago Fire.
 None of the rides on opening day were traditional amusement park attractions such as roller coasters.
-As attendance failed to meet the operators' expectations, generic fairground attractions were added to the park in subsequent opening seasons, and the park had 45 rides and over 200 performance programs by 1962.
-Like at Disneyland, many of Freedomland's attractions received corporate sponsorships, and alcoholic beverages were banned in Freedomland.
+As attendance failed to meet the operators' expectations, generic fairground attractions were added to the park in subsequent opening seasons, and the park had 45 rides and over 200 programs by 1962.
+As at Disneyland, many of Freedomland's attractions received corporate sponsorships, and alcoholic beverages were banned in Freedomland.